vikilpet/Taskopy/readme.md

 	def demo_task_3('left_click'=True, log=False):
 		proc_start('calc.exe')

-Then right click on tray icon and choose "Reload crontab" and your task is ready.
+Then right click on tray icon and choose *Reload crontab* and your task is ready.

 ## Task options
 This is what you need to put in round brackets in task (function).
 It is not actual arguments for function.